🔒 Everything Encrypted, Always

 What's stored What it is Readable without your key?

-users.encryption_salt A random value used to derive your key (not secret) Visible - not harmful alone
+users.encryption_salt A helper value used for account unlocking Visible - not harmful alone

 users.recovery_blobs_json Encrypted copies of your data key, one per recovery code 🔒 Encrypted

-records.payload Your actual data - scrambled with AES-256-GCM 🔒 Encrypted
+records.payload Your actual record content in locked form 🔒 Encrypted

 records.meta_json Internal record metadata (e.g. migration state) 🔒 Encrypted payload only